Emperor-and-Fool/crewplots/DevDocs/02_05-redis-implementation-guide.md

-# DevDoc 02_02_3: Redis RESP-2 Implementation in Replit Environment
+# Redis RESP-2 Implementation Guide

 ## Overview
 This document details the complete implementation of a production-grade Redis server with RESP-2 protocol support in the Replit containerized environment, including solutions to critical compatibility issues and performance optimizations.